 5. Simplicity rules!
 Make it easy for the customer by explaining that you’re not looking for a long essay, just a few quick lines that elaborate on the compliment they’ve just given you.
 The kind of thing that fits into a short email.

-- Make this easy for the customer by being specific.
-That is, tell them exactly what you’d like them to focus on.
-For example, when I ask someone for a recommendation, I’ll go so far as to say, “Specifically, I’m wondering if your feedback could focus on the way I work the room during a speaking engagement.”
-Or, “Specifically, I’m hoping you could mention how the training session made complex research easier for your team to use and understand.”
+6. Be specific.
+Tell them exactly what you’d like them to focus on.
+You can go so far as to say, “I’m hoping you could mention how the training session made complex research easier for your team to use and understand.”
 By being specific, you’re making it easier for your customer to execute the favor you have asked for.
-(Most people dread staring at a blank page, wondering where they should start.
-You’re helping them get started.)
+Getting started is the hard part, by providing a simple prompt, you’re helping them get started.

-- As a final bit of contracting, mention that you’d like to share their testimony with other prospects from time to time.
-“Your note would be very helpful to me and people or companies like yourself whom I have not yet had the chance to be acquainted.
-Would you mind if I share it in that way?”
+8. Ask to share.
+Be sure to be honest and transparent and mention that you’d like to share their testimony with other prospects from time to time.
+Ask, “Would you mind if I share it in that way?”
 The author will take your request as a compliment.

 9. Be Social.
 If the testimonial has been emailed to you, you can take it one step further by asking if they’d be willing to create a recommendation or endorsement on LinkedIn.
 It is a great, and easy way to make your testimonials accessible to prospects.